 Epidermolysis Bullosa or EB is a group of rare and genetic disorders of the skin, characterised by skin fragility which can be severe and cause recurrent blistering of the skin in response to minor trauma or friction.
 It is caused by some of the tissues layers of the skin, in the dermis and epidermis, not sticking together properly.

 In most cases, the onset of EB is at birth or shortly after.
 Some forms of EB are mild enough for the patients to manage but children with the most severe forms of EB have skin so fragile they are often referred to as ‘butterfly babies’.

 The most significant problems in severe forms of EB are the life-long presence of blistering, wound infections and partially chronic wounds resulting in pain, scarring and immobility.
 Dressing changes to treat these wounds can take several hours each day and are extremely painful, often requiring the use of opioid drugs to manage the pain.

 A large percentage of the body, including mucous membranes can be affected by wounds, resulting in broad physiological effects on the body including oesophageal strictures, nutritional problems, anaemia requiring transfusions, renal impairment, osteoporosis with bone fractures and decreased mobility.

 Oleogel-S10 is currently in an investigational global Phase III clinical trial, the EASE study, for people with severe EB wounds; however, it has already been approved in Europe for use in the treatment of partial thickness wounds (PTW) such as Grade II burns and split thickness skin graft wounds in adults.

 It is estimated that there are more than 500,000 people living with EB worldwide.
 There is currently no known cure for EB.
 Treatment options vary greatly from country to country.

 Disease severity differs greatly depending on the type/sub-type of EB.
-The condition has been divided into four main types depending on the depending where in the skin the problem occurs:
+The condition has been divided into three main types depending where in the skin the problem occurs:

 DOMINANT DYSTROPHIC AND RECESSIVE DYSTROPHIC EB (DEB):